-The program administrator or coordinator may overturn a removal at any point between receiving the referral form issued by the Teacher and the close of business on the day following the 48-hour period for the informal conference if a conference is requested.
-No student removed from the classroom by the classroom Teacher will be permitted to return to the classroom until the Principal makes a final determination, or the period of removal expires, whichever is less.
+The program administrator or coordinator may overturn a removal at any point between receiving the referral form issued by the teacher and the close of business on the day following the 48-hour period for the informal conference, if a conference is requested.
+No student removed from the classroom by the classroom teacher will be permitted to return to the classroom until the principal makes a final determination, or the period of removal expires, whichever is less.

-Any disruptive student removed from the classroom by the classroom Teacher shall be offered continued educational programming and activities until permitted to return to the classroom.
-Each Teacher must keep a complete log (on a district provided form) for all cases of removal of students from their class.
+Any disruptive student removed from the classroom by the classroom teacher shall be offered continued educational programming and activities until permitted to return to the classroom.

+Each teacher must keep a complete log (through SchoolTool) for all cases of removal of students from their class.